Spatiotemporal Moran dynamics in continuous media

 \section{Discussion}

-We presented a continuum framework for spatial Moran processes, deriving partial differential equations that govern selection dynamics under both birth–death (Bd) and death–birth (Db) update schemes.
+We presented a continuum framework for spatial Moran processes, deriving partial differential equations that govern selection dynamics under both birth–death (BD) and death–birth (DB) update schemes.
+The results intorduces a new category of diffusion-reaction PDEs with nonlinear and nonlocal diffusion terms.
+Our approach is a complementary perspective on how continuum PDE models can emerge from discrete stochastic spatial dynamics in mathematical biology \cite{Codling2008,Plank2025,Keener2021}.
 Our results show that, although these two processes appear superficially similar, they generate markedly different spatiotemporal dynamics when extended to continuous space, especially in the presence of distinct birth and death selection coefficients.
 Following \cite{kaveh2014duality} we use a two-component fitness model, where fecundity (birth rate) and survival (death rate) are considered independent variables for each genotype.
-Comparisons between the fixation probabilities of a randomly placed mutant in the Bd and Db processes have been discussed in the past \cite{kaveh2014duality}.
+Comparisons between the fixation probabilities of a randomly placed mutant in the BD and DB processes have been discussed in the past \cite{kaveh2014duality}.

 A key finding in the current work is that the net fitness difference, $f=s-q$, commonly used in well-mixed models, does not fully characterize selective wave propagation in spatial settings.
 Instead, individual contributions of the birth selection coefficient ($s$), and the death selection coefficient ($q$), determine the wave speed and front morphology in non-trivial ways.
-In particular, we observe that the Db dynamics consistently yields faster selective wavefronts than the Bd or FKPP models, even when the net selection strength is held constant.
+In particular, we observe that the DB dynamics consistently yields faster selective wavefronts than the BD or FKPP models, even when the net selection strength is held constant.
 This result challenges the conventional assumption that the one-component fitness FKPP dynamics adequately captures the general behavior of selection in space and highlights the importance of modeling update mechanisms explicitly.
-We further observe that when selection is driven by the reproductive fitness coefficient ($s$), the Bd dynamics produces decelerating waves, while the Db wave maintains a nearly constant speed.
-In contrast, when selection is driven by the viability coefficient ($q \neq 0 , s=0$), the situation is reversed: Db waves accelerate, while Bd waves remain constant-speed.
-Only in the latter case are the Bd and FK wave speeds identical.
+We further observe that when selection is driven by the reproductive fitness coefficient ($s$), the BD dynamics produces decelerating waves, while the DB wave maintains a nearly constant speed.
+In contrast, when selection is driven by the viability coefficient ($q \neq 0 , s=0$), the situation is reversed: DB waves accelerate, while BD waves remain constant-speed.
+Only in the latter case are the BD and FK wave speeds identical.
 (This is not the case for the former.)